dalesgit/wiki-vim/Gratitude Journal.md

 ---

 # Gratitude Journal
+## Mon 23 Sep 2024
+Colonoscopy in a few hours.
+Life may return.
 ## Sun 22 Sep 2024
 There is slightly less apprehension about "my last meal".
 My day of clear liquids has begun and I'm kind of slowly sailing into myself.
 ## Sat 21 Sep 2024